emilgruzalski/data-mining/README.md

 - **Objective**: To analyze indicators of heart disease and to build a model capable of predicting heart disease presence based on clinical parameters.
 - **Dataset**: `heart.csv`, containing clinical measures related to heart disease in individuals.
-- **Key Aspects**: This notebook likely includes data cleaning, EDA, feature selection, and the application of machine learning models for prediction.
+- **Key Aspects**: This notebook includes data cleaning, EDA, feature selection, and the application of machine learning models for prediction.

 ## Getting Started